Complaint of Notary Misconduct

 PRINTED NAME OF NOTARY

-Notary Complains in Florida – Visit the website of Governor Ron DeSantis to learn more about complains against a notary in Florida.
+Notary Complains in Florida – Visit the website of Governor Ron DeSantis to learn more about complaints against a notary in Florida.
 In the state of Florida, notaries are public officers appointed by the Governor of Florida at his discretion.
 The Florida Constitution and Florida Statutes give the Governor’s Office the authority to review complaints of misconduct against notaries and to take disciplinary action when deemed appropriate.
 The complaint form against a notary should provide all facts related to the alleged misconduct, include a copy of the improperly notarized document, and state with specificity the law violated by the alleged misconduct.

 Finding an Attorney for Notary Misconduct